 When you create Enterprise Edition transit routers, use the default settings.

-Step 1: Create VPC connections
+Step 1: Create a VPC connection

-Connect VPC1 to the Enterprise Edition transit router in the China (Shanghai) region, and connect VPC2 to the Enterprise Edition transit router in the China (Hangzhou) region.
+Connect VPC1 to the Enterprise Edition transit router in the China (Shanghai) region, and VPC2 to the Enterprise Edition transit router in the China (Hangzhou) region.

-1. Log on to the CEN console.
+Log on to the CEN console.

-Configure the parameters based on the following table to connect VPC1 to the Enterprise Edition transit router in the China (Shanghai) region and connect VPC2 to the Enterprise Edition transit router in the China (Hangzhou) region.
+Configure the parameters to connect VPC1 to the Enterprise Edition transit router in the China (Shanghai) region and VPC2 to that in the China (Hangzhou) region by referring to the following table:

 Parameter